mmu-webdesign/awdd2-2022-group4/2_IA_and_content_strategy/storyboards.md

 <img src="sp1-media/storyboard.png" alt="Storyboard Two" width="1000">

-### Name of persona in this storyboard
+### Name of persona in this storyboard - Jason Brown A degree Apprentice.

-Provide a description and explain how this storyboard relates to the persona and your user research.
+This storyboard walks through a common scenario for many degree apprentices who want to feel more connected to the university through fashion.
+The website we aim to create solves this issue as it provides a safe and innclusive space that allows every student to feel more connected to the university culture.
+The interactive features and blog posts help keep part time students up to date with the latest trends going round the university.

 ---